GPS Instead of Cowbells

 What about the economic impact on tourism?

 While cowbells are part of Bavaria's pastoral image, they are not essential for tourism.
 Visitors come for the Alps, the food, the culture, and the landscapes, not specifically to hear bells.
-Farms could display bells as heritage artifacts while using humane tracking methods in practice.
+Farms could display bells as heritage artifacts while using gentler tracking methods in practice.
 Germany could position itself as a pioneer for sustainable and animal-friendly tourism in the Alps, as well as scientifically progressive on animal welfare.

 Has any region successfully banned cowbells?